How to fix problems with a new build home

 Their expertise and impartiality can uncover hidden issues, providing a more comprehensive understanding of the property's condition.

-It’s essential to maintain open communication with the developer and agree upon a reasonable timeline for resolving these problems.
-Persistent follow-ups are key to ensuring that repairs are carried out effectively and in a timely manner.
+You must maintain open communication with the developer and agree upon a reasonable timeline for resolving these problems.
+Persistent follow-ups are key to ensuring that repairs are carried out effectively and promptly.

 Engaging with your home warranty provider